mathiasbynens/punycode.js/README.md

 ### `punycode.toASCII(input)`

-Converts a lowercased Unicode string representing a domain name or an email address to Punycode.
+Converts a lowercased Unicode string to Punycode.
 Only the non-ASCII parts of the input will be converted, i.e. it doesn’t matter if you call it with a domain that’s already in ASCII.

 ```js
 // encode domain names